 This kind of technology has come a long way in recent years.
 The Americans with Disabilities Act enacted in 1990 was really the beginning of making the world a more accessible place.
 Now, even inventions like the smartphone are making accessibility readily available with services including talk-to-text and large text options.

-What’s Next for This Niche?
+What Is Next for this Niche?

 With technology progressing leaps and bounds in the last three decades, we have no reason to believe that it is about to slow down.
 Below are some of our favorite potential advancements in technology and accessibility.